Security-Onion-Solutions/securityonion-docs/docker.rst

 Download
 --------

-If you download our Security Onion ISO image, the Docker engine and these Docker images are baked right into the ISO image.
+Our ISO image includes the Docker engine and all of our Docker images.

-If you instead use another ISO image, our installer will download Docker images from ghcr.io as necessary.

 Security
 --------